-Dr. Jun Li is an Associate Professor in the Department of Computer and Information Science, University of Oregon, and directs the Network Security Research Laboratory.
-He received his Ph.D. degree in computer science from the University of California, Los Angeles, CA, in 2002, with honors (Outstanding Doctor of Philosophy).
-Prior to that, he received his M.E. degree from the Chinese Academy of Sciences in 1995 (with Presidential Scholarship), and his B.S. degree from the Peking University in 1992.
+Li received his Ph.D. degree in computer science from the University of California, Los Angeles, with honors (Outstanding Doctor of Philosophy).
+Prior to that, he received his M.E. degree in computer science from the Chinese Academy of Sciences (with Presidential Scholarship) and his B.S. degree in computer science from the Peking University.

 Prof. Li conducts research in computer networking, distributed systems, and cyber security.
 He studies not only fundamental networking functions (e.g., routing and naming), a diversity of networking paradigms (e.g., software-defined networking, Internet of Things, data center networking, peer-to-peer networking), and networking applications (e.g., online social networking), but also their problems in and usage for cyber security and privacy.
 He studies both direct countermeasures against security attacks (including Internet worms, phishing, botnets, and social bot attacks) and fundamental security issues and solutions at the network architecture and protocol level (especially DDoS defense, Internet routing security, and DNS security).

 He also studies cryptocurrency, blockchain, applied cryptography, and cyber crime.